Artistic Director &

 Tom is a professional singer and conductor based in London.
 He graduated with a First from Oxford University in 2016 where he read Music, focusing on performance and a dissertation on heavy metal.
 Tom enjoys both choral and solo singing and has performed with several world-renowned vocal ensembles including Tenebrae, Contrapunctus and Vox Luminis.
-Outside music Tom is a keen photographer, traveller and lover of food.
+Outside music Tom is a keen photographer, traveller and food lover.

 T: +44 (0)7590 482 766

 Fiona is a freelance soprano and Artist in Residence for Ark Music’s outreach programme in London.
 She studied Social Anthropology at St Andrews University before going on to complete an MMus in Choral Studies at Jesus College, Cambridge.
 During this time she was a Choral Scholar with Trinity College Chapel Choir.
 Alongside Sansara, Fiona now sings in some of the UK’s finest professional vocal ensembles, including Tenebrae, The Erebus Ensemble and Alamire.

 Jack is a founding member of Sansara who now works as a project manager at the London School of Hygiene & Tropical Medicine.
 During weekdays, he is responsible for the operations and financial management of a portfolio of research grants, and brings that experience to Sansara by leading on the group’s finances and business activities.
 He has a Double First in Music from Trinity College, Cambridge, and when not at work sings baritone, plays the organ and spends hours watching cricket matches.